-All data are laboratory-confirmed cases of COVID-19 that we freeze once a day to verify and ensure that we are reporting accurate information.
+All data are laboratory-confirmed cases of COVID-19 that we extract from our live Wisconsin Electronic Disease Surveillance System (WEDSS) and freeze once a day.
 These numbers are the official state numbers, though counties may report their own totals independent of DHS.
 Combining the DHS and local totals may result in inaccurate totals.

 Deaths must be reported by health care providers, medical examiners/coroners, and recorded by local health departments in order to be counted.

-The number of people with negative test results includes only Wisconsin residents who had negative test results reported electronically to DHS.
+The number of people with negative test results includes only Wisconsin residents who had negative test results reported electronically to DHS or entered manually into the WEDSS electronic laboratory module.
 As a result, this number underestimates the total number of Wisconsin residents with negative test results.